The Three Headed Monster That's Eating Our Food Supply.

 Unfortunately, corporate food not only drives small producers out of business, it also has a significant impact on your health.
 The solution to improve your overall health in a corporate food environment is to seek out better producers.

 Ranchers and farmers who have a mission to improve, not diminish the nutrient value of food are your best bet.
-These producers produce in the better ways of yesteryear, without cutting corners.
-They are able to do this only when they successfully find a loyal market who understands the nutrient value of food equation and is willing to pay these producers more for better food.
+They produce in the better ways of yesteryear without cutting corners.
+They are able to do this only when they successfully find a loyal market who understands the nutrient value of food equation and is willing to pay more for better food.

-Even when extremely selective, it is nearly impossible to keep the three headed monster out of your cupboard.
+Even when you are extremely selective in food choices, it is nearly impossible to keep the three headed monster out of your cupboard.
 But when you buy smarter, it not only improves the nutrient value of your food, it also changes the monster's behavior for the better.

 That's why we encourage you to "Keep On Ranching" by supporting local ranchers and farmers.
 The more you do, the more your food supply will improve for you and future generations through the preservation of better nurturing practices.

 This link has more information about the current corporate ag-science mergers .
 If you want your voice heard in Washington and with your state legislature regarding much needed improvements in the food industry, you can find out who your representatives are and reach them via email with this link.

 "Keep On Ranching!"